pretix/pretix-docs/docs/topics/products.md

 Then, scroll to the times section and create your time slots.
 You can do any interval you like.
-If you have different opening times on different week days, you will need to go through the creation process multiple times.
+If you have different opening times on different days of the week, you will need to go through the creation process multiple times.

 ![](../assets/screens/products/timeslots_create_21.png "Timeslots create 21")